 1 Lego® Mindstorm® NXT, EV3, Spike Prime, or Inventor brick/hub

 Lego® Mindstorm® NXT, EV3, Spike Prime, or Inventor:

 Building pieces (excludes brick/hub)

 • Battery

 Unlimited • Motors

 Quantity Ultrasonic sensor

 Touch sensor

 Light/color sensor

 Gyro sensor

 1 or 2 Laptop computer or tablet with programming software (Lego® or non-Lego® is

 acceptable)

 Unlimited Fully Charged Laptop Battery Back-Up

 Quantity

 1 Portable, battery powered AC power station (must fit under table work station)

 Unlimited USB Cables (for robot-computer connection)

-Quantity Con Cables (for fobot computer connection)
+Quantity Con Cables (for fobot-computer connection)

 Unlimited Build Plans (paper or digital)

 Quantity

 1 Plastic container or cardboard box for transporting robot to and from game area

 1 Ruler or tape measure

 Unlimited Pencils and notepad with blank paper for design and note-taking purposes

 Quantity

 1 Protractor (for measuring angles)

-- a) All Lego® Mindstorm pieces must be in their original factory condition. - b) No 3D printed pieces are allowed. - c) Teams may use any software that facilitates autonomous movement of the robot, so long as the robot is solely controlled by the programs stored on the HUB or microSD card. - d) No remote controllers of any type are allowed. - e) No computers or tablets may be brought up to the game tables during any matches.
-It can be during build time. - f) Note paper may only be used for note-taking purposes only.
-Teams may bring notes to the game table during matches.
-The paper is not allowed to be used for any other purpose (used on the robot for example). - g) Teams are not allowed to bring their own game mat and/or pieces. - 11.
-Scoring: Point values for each separate challenge may vary, depending on the level of challenge difficulty.
+- 11. Scoring: Point values for each separate challenge may vary, depending on the level of challenge difficulty.
 Penalties will also depend upon challenge design, but examples may include: knocking over pieces, restricted human interaction with robot or game pieces, excessive retrievals, etc. Points will be awarded or deducted for each round of match play.
 Additionally, a teamwork score will be assessed by a panel of judges and added to the match scores to form the preliminary team score.
 The preliminary team score determines qualifiers for finals.
 After each match, the team captain will initial the score sheet, indicating agreement to the points awarded.
 Once signed, the match score is final and cannot be challenged.
 The contest tabulator will review the score sheet and will correct any mathematical inaccuracies. - 12.
 Bluetooth and Internet Connectivity: Bluetooth connections can be made and utilized during the Build Time.
 It is not allowed during the competition phase while the robot is on the playing field.
 No internet connectivity will be provided.
 Teams are advised to make sure their computer's operating system, software, and robot firmware are up to date prior to the contest.